-This toolkit includes discussion questions, diagrams, and definitions for teaching about diversity and inclusion in the workplace from an antiracist perspective.
+This toolkit includes discussion questions, diagrams, and definitions for teaching about diversity, equity and inclusion in the workplace from an antiracist perspective.
 Toolkit; Safehouse Progressive Alliance for Nonviolence

 This toolkit is a collection of the key strategies that we have found are necessary in combating the race wedge and advancing racial equity.
 Effectively talking about race is an essential skill for advancing racial equity.
 Toolkit; Center for Social Inclusion